-5 tudents may apply for positions as hall directors in student residence halls.
+Students may apply for positions as hall directors in student residence nalls.
 These assistantships are available to men and women who are full-time graduate students with regular status.
 Both single-hall and double-hall positions are available.
 Experience working in residence halls or significant leadership or supervisory experience is required.